-Many businesses see the process of finding the right marketing agency as pleasant as a colonoscopy.
+Many business owners consider the process of finding the right marketing agency to be as pleasant as a colonoscopy.
 And just as messy.

-Finding a small business marketing agency that checks all the boxes for your particular commercial needs can be a stressful and laborious experience.
+Finding a marketing agency that checks all the boxes for your particular small business needs can be a stressful and laborious experience.
 Whether you’ve appointed agencies in the past or this is your first time, there’s a bewildering array of choice.
 Go for a big name agency, or a smaller ’boutique’ style provider?
 Should you stay local, or widen your search?
 Can your small business justify the cost?

 One of the main reasons finding the right agency seems as elusive as inserting a USB cable the right way round first time is that, at first glance, many agencies seem to be saying the same thing.
 They all boast they can help you grow market share, reputation, and sales.
 All have similar competences and offer outwardly-similar services.
 Lots of them have super-cool looking websites with flashy design, amazing work examples, gushing client testimonials, and maybe a free eBook or three.